Artist Members

 Linda McMillan

-Linda is an award-winning artist who enjoys creating expressive work using the tactile processes of ceramic sculpture and alternative photography, as well as fine art photography.
-She has been a western Connecticut resident since she was very young, with residential stops over the years in the Washington, DC metro area, the SF Bay area, and Reno, NV before returning to the Litchfield Hills.
+Linda is an award-winning artist who enjoys creating expressive work using the tactile processes of ceramic sculpture, alternative photography, and fine art photography.
+She has been a western Connecticut resident since she was very young, with residential stops over the years in the Washington, DC metro area, the SF Bay area, and Reno, NV, before returning to the Litchfield Hills.
 In each place, she found the local arts and cultures to be both exciting and inspirational, furthering her personal journey with artistic discovery and exploration.
-Her work has been exhibited in galleries and shows nationwide including Manhattan, CT, the DC area, and the west coast.
+Her work has been exhibited in galleries and shows nationwide, including Manhattan, CT, the DC area, and the west coast.

 Linda T Hubbard